Facebook’s Mark Zuckerberg defends political ad rules, says digital speech is new ‘fifth estate’

 Adam Mosseri, the head of Instagram, which is owned by Facebook, echoed Zuckerberg’s views in a series of social media posts of his own.

-“Private companies should not, as a general rule, monitor, control, or censor speech from politicians in open democracies,” Mosseri wrote on Twitter.
-“I know our policy of omitting political figures from fact checking is particularly contentious right now.
-It's not only okay that we have these debates, it's important that we do.”
+“Private companies should not, as a general rule, monitor, control or censor speech from politicians in open democracies,” Mosseri wrote on Twitter.
+“I know our policy of omitting political figures from fact-checking is particularly contentious right now.
+It's not only OK that we have these debates, it's important that we do.”

+Sen. Josh Hawley, R-Mo., tweeted that he was not swayed by Zuckerberg's reasoning, saying that the Facebook exec told him during a recent meeting that he viewed China's censorship rules as similar to Germany's laws against Holocaust denial.

-The event was livestreamed on Mark Zuckerberg’s Facebook page, where nearly every comment featured exuberant praise of the Facebook CEO or thanked him for creating the service, many using similar language.
+The event was livestreamed on Zuckerberg’s Facebook page, where nearly every comment featured exuberant praise of him or thanked him for creating the service, many using similar language.

 A Facebook spokesperson told NBC News that the company did not moderate comments, but said they were looking into the flood of nearly identical comments.

-The event was livestreamed on Mark Zuckerberg’s Facebook page, where nearly every comment featured exuberant praise of the Facebook CEO or thanked him for creating the service, many using similar language.

-Zuckerberg told the audience at Georgetown, where students waiting in line for hours to attend the speech, that he understood concerns about tech platforms having centralized power.
+Zuckerberg told the audience at Georgetown, where students waited in line for hours, that he understood concerns about tech platforms having centralized power.

 “But I actually believe that the much bigger story is how much these platforms have decentralized power by putting it directly into people’s hands,” he said.
 “It’s part of this amazing expansion of voice that we’ve experienced through law, culture and now technology, as well.”